Olunga: Kenya star named J1-League MVP after winning Golden Boot | Goal.com

 "I was able to score a lot of goals.
 I would like to thank the people at Kashiwa Reysol for their support.
 I am very honored to be Kashiwa Reysol's first top scorer and the first African MVP."

-The 26-year-old has further revealed his hope for the league and African players at large.
+The 26-year-old has further revealed his hopes for the league and African players at large.

-"I hope that what I have achieved will have a positive impact on Japan and on the rest of the world.
+"I hope that what I have achieved will have a positive impact on Japan and on the rest of the world," he continued.

 "I hope that the J-League will continue to be the best football in Asia and that more and more African players will play in it."